Weber-Hsu/AndbotSecuritySensing/README.md

 **We desided not to use onboard digital output due to its unknown programmed threshold for alarm.**
 * Sensor calibration procedure (written in the code already):
 	1. Before running Calibration:
-		It must be placed in anywhere with clean air.
+		* It must be placed in anywhere with clean air.
-		Tune RL to 5k ohm, which is adjustable resistance on the sensor.
+		* Tune RL to 5k ohm, which is adjustable resistance on the sensor.
 	2. Calibrating sensor resistance Ro in clean air:
-    	Pre-defined factor: Ro Clean Air factor
+		* Pre-defined factor: Ro Clean Air factor.
 Rs in clean air under given temperature and humidity is a constant，which is the “initial” resistance of the sensor named Ro.
-		Ro = Rs (sensor reading average in 500 samples) / Rfactor (derived from the datasheet)
+		* Ro = Rs (sensor reading average in 500 samples) / Rfactor (derived from the datasheet)
 * Measuring gas
-	Pre-defined factor: LPGCurve; COCurve; SMOKECurve. (logy = a * logx + b) gas (ppm) = 10 ^ ( a * logx + b)
+	* Pre-defined factor: LPGCurve; COCurve; SMOKECurve. (logy = a * logx + b)
+	* Calculation: gas (ppm) = 10 ^ ( a * logx + b)
 * Reference
 	1. [datasheet](https://solarbotics.com/download.php?file=2274)
 	2. [datasheet](http://www.dfrobot.com/image/data/SEN0134/SEN0134_MQ-9.pdf)